mamdouni/k8s-debugger/README.md

 - ``uat`` : if you select the first option
 - ``X.x.x`` : which is your corporate version if you select the second option

-After pushing, the ``Build and Push Docker Image`` github actions will be triggered.
+After pushing, the ``Build and Push Docker Image`` github action will be triggered.
 This workflow, will :
 - Define the docker image tag : which is ``uat`` or ``X.X.X`` suffixed by the current date-time and the sha1 of the last commit.
 - Package the project